 More Bookmarks for All Your Friends

-These are so fun and relaxing to make, your child may want to keep creating till you have a bunch.
+These are so fun and relaxing to make, and your child may want to keep creating till you have a bunch.
 And even better, have your child make some for personal use so they can use them and be inspired to read more books (which is always a good thing!).
 If your child wants to skip the flowers, you can punch out hearts or other shapes, or just use different colors of washi tape and lay strips down at all angles for another cool look.
 Enjoy!